FarronF/limerick-council-meetings/meetings/2022/01/17-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 20th December 2021.md

 and the need to maintain and sweep them regularly so as to ensure they could be availed of by the

-public without possible damage to tyres, etc.---
+public without possible damage to tyres, etc.
+---
 10

 **REPLY**: Limerick City and County Council are currently in the process of purchasing 2 small